Mad-Zoo-Events/solarflare/README.md

 # Solarflare
-Your Friendly Neighborhood Eyecandy Distribution System&trade;
+Your Friendly Neighborhood Visual Effect Distribution System&trade;

 ## What is this?
-Solarflare is a Minecraft visual effect management system that works in combination with [the Eyecandy plugin](https://github.com/SorenNeedsCoffee/eyecandy).
+Solarflare is a Minecraft visual effect management system that works in combination with [the Aurora plugin](https://github.com/SorenNeedsCoffee/aurora).

 It allows you to create **presets** which can be used to control a range of awesome Minecraft effects in a certain region and shape.